About Douglas Cox

-Since 1981 Doug has built more than 700 instruments.
-His instruments have received awards from the Violin Society of America and are played by artists in a wide variety of musical settings around the world.
+Since 1981 Doug has built more than 800 instruments.
+His instruments have received awards from the Violin Society of America and are played by artists around the world in a wide variety of musical settings.

 “I absolutely love my Cox violin.
 It is a joy and a pleasure to play on.
 It feels and sounds like I am playing on a great old Italian violin.”